tmzhuang/comptrac/README.md

 - remove skills from his/her profile
 - search for users by skills
 - view skills of a user
-- add skills to his/her learning plan

 A user with an assessor role can
-- assess a skill and update the competence level of the us
+- assess a skill and update the competence level of the user

 Possible types of Skills
 - programming languages

 Competence Level
-- Novice
-- intermediate
-- advanced / assessor
+- if level > 5, user will be assigned an assessor role

 Sprint 1
 --------
-- Research how to create a database for Acyclic graph for Skill dependencies
+- Research how to create a database with many to many relationships
 - Design class overview (MVC)
 - Web page to create, edit, update and delete users
 - Web page to create, edit, update and delete Skills